In His U.K. Visit, Trump Navigates A Strained Trans-Atlantic Relationship

 But Trump's first two years in office have been a time of strain across the Atlantic.

 Lew Lukens, former deputy chief of mission at the U.S. Embassy in London, says Brexit has consumed so much political energy that the U.K. has had little time to focus on issues of shared interest.
-He adds that Trump's policy choices — such as pulling out of the Paris Climate Accord and the Iran nuclear deal — have frustrated the British, and the president's blunt style has also taken a toll.
+He adds that Trump's policy choices — such as pulling out of the Paris climate accord and the Iran nuclear deal — have frustrated the British, and the president's blunt style has also taken a toll.

 "He has definitely insulted and lashed out in ways that have been gratuitously insulting and that haven't accomplished any foreign policy objective," says Lukens, who spent three decades as a career diplomat before retiring earlier this year.